Did you know that more than a quarter of worldwide book sales consist of e-books?

 Summing all of that up

-Self publishing is a great way to earn passive income and grow a brand, but you need to promote your books or growth will be stunted.
+Book promotion is easy and self publishing is a great way to earn passive income, but you need to market yourself.

 Begin by visiting all of the sub-reddits I mentioned in the first section and submitting your book.
 There’s probably more popping up, so take a look at the sidebar or search for others.